Visual merchandising – A Career Guide, Salary, Scope, Jobs,

 Engaging, motivating, and attracting customers is the purpose of visual merchandising.
 By interacting with customers in a planned manner, merchandisers help companies increase their productivity and sales.

 Creating retail strategies that maximise product aesthetics is one of the main functions of the visual merchandiser in any retail team.
 An organisation’s identity, look, and feel are shaped by them.
-In visual merchandising, the following are involved:
+The following are involved in this field:

 - Communicating choices to stakeholders about new layouts